 This speaker has a good dynamics performance.
 It gets loud enough to fill a large room with sound, plus there's minimal compression even at max volume.
 As a result, while you'll hear some pumping artifacts in the bass range, there's not too much degradation of audio quality, even if you like to crank your tunes.

 The Bose Connect App is very good.
 It's easy to use and gives you access to a broad range of features.
 Using the app, you can adjust the sound via graphic EQ and presets, remap the shortcut button, and change the Bluetooth source.
-Plus, you can sync it with another compatible Bose speaker or soundbar vis SimpleSync for a more expansive sound.
-That said, there's currently no ability to pair two SoundLink Maxes, either for True Wireless Stereo or via SimpleSync.
+Plus, you can sync it with another compatible Bose speaker or soundbar via SimpleSync for a more expansive sound.
+Using the app, you can pair two SoundLink Max units to get left/right stereo playback, with one speaker acting as the left speaker and the other as the right.

 This speaker features a single AUX input, so you can connect an external audio source via a 3.5 mm TRS cable.
 There's also a USB-C input that's used to charge the speaker.